bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/h/HasRainCollection_1uNBZEuvj1U9OHpOMzUZZd/Documentation.md

-Indicates whether the on-site control unit collects rain.
+Indicates whether the on-site control unit collects information on rain.